nuclight/cbor-spec-cbapt/draft-ietf-goncharov-cbapt.md

 --- abstract

-TODO Abstract

 The Concise Binary Object Representation (CBOR, RFC 8949 == STD 94) is a data format whose design goals include the possibility of extremely small code size, fairly small message size, and extensibility without the need for version negotiation.

 CBOR does not provide any forms of data compression.
+While
-While traditional data compression techniques such as DEFLATE (RFC 1951) can work well for CBOR encoded data items, their disadvantage is that the recipient needs to decompress the compressed form to make use of the data.
+traditional data compression techniques such as DEFLATE (RFC 1951) can work well for CBOR encoded data items, their disadvantage is that the recipient needs to decompress the compressed form to make use of the data.
+Moreover, there are sutuations where utilizing some application-known dictionary at a "preprocessing" can improve compression effectiveness of methods such as DEFLATE even in non-constrained environments (e.g. by not polluting compression window by known data).

+Also, there are tasks where known document ("template") may be instantiated by substituting different "variables" into it each time.
+At the same time, both compression and templating may be needed by some applications not only for CBOR documents, but also for unstructured raw BLOBs.

-This documents defines format for compression of both unstructured raw BLOBs and CBOR documents, and for templating CBOR documents by concept of "atom"
+This documents defines format for compression and templating of both raw BLOBs and CBOR documents by concept of "atom".

-TODO
+The CBAPT is a subset of the more general CBOR-TPL (separate specification) suitable to use by constrained devices.

 --- middle